Emergence of Species Scale Black Hole Horizons: Introduction

 We regard this as impressive evidence of the non-trivial power of the species scale proposal, which provides a rationale for the presence of these extra terms (which are otherwise largely ignored in the literature), and hence probes deep UV properties of M-theory.

 One general aspect in our analysis is that the limited knowledge of higher derivative corrections implies that the computations can be carried out including only the leading terms.
 However, the scales probed, and in particular the species scale, are such that in principle the whole set of higher derivative terms contribute in comparable amounts (hence, the use of {\em leading} is misleading).
 The key point however is that the main effect of the correction is to turn the singular behaviour of the two-derivative approximation into a smoothed out behaviour controlled by the species scale, and it suffices to truncate the infinite set of higher derivative terms to a tractable finite subset which captures the essence of this change, namely the presence of the species scale horizon, with the expectation that the remaining terms modify only order 1 numerical factors, but not the parametric dependence producing the species scale.
 In fact, in specific setups, such as 4d small black holes, this has been substantiated using scaling and other arguments \cite{Sen:1995in,Dabholkar:2012zz}.
 We expect this lesson to apply to other setups as well, including the 10d type IIA D0-branes.
+For this case, we do not have a clear argument why a truncation of the higher derivative terms suffices to capture the existence and parametric dependence of the stretched horizon.
+It would be interesting to argue for this, for instance by looking for general scaling properties of the higher derivative terms in the type IIA effective action with the dilaton.

 The paper is organized as follows.
 In Section \ref{sec:stretched-4d} we consider small black holes in 4d $\NN=2$.
 Section \ref{sec:4dN2attractors} reviews the attractor mechanism, including higher curvature corrections, and in section \ref{sec:tower-4d} we study a class of 4d small black holes, the appearance of a species scale horizon from the higher curvature corrections, and the emergence of the latter from integrating out an SDC tower of KK gravitons of M-theory on $\IS^1$ (times the CY$_3$).
 In Section \ref{sec:stretched-10d} we turn to the case of 10d type IIA D0-branes, regarded as small black holes.
 In section \ref{sec:microscopic} we carry out a microscopic computation of the entropy of the system of $N$ D0-branes and of the appearance of the species scale scaling as $N^{1/2}$.
 Section \ref{sec:hot} presents a complementary discussion of the computation of the entropy from the perspective of the finite temperature deformation of the D0-brane supergravity solution.